skip to content

 00:44:11 - Anthony Campolo

-It's under.
-So there was, there's a thing.
-So in the client SDKs under Node.js there's frameworks integration.
-That's where it has React hooks, Next.js, Vue, Nuxt, Query, and then Expo Go.
+It's under... so there was, there's a thing.
+In the client SDKs under Node.js there's framework integration.
+That's where it has React Hooks, Next.js, Vue, Nuxt, TanStack Query, and then Expo Go.

 00:44:29 - Dev Agrawal